CloudWithChris/cloudwithchris.com/content/talk/cllm-github-deploying-static-content.md

 - Visual Studio Code
 youtube: 0Jil7JFyyX0
 ---
 Chris is the producer and host of his podcast CloudWithChris.com.
-He uses GitHub to version control the website's source code, GitHub Actions to build and deploy the website to Azure and other clouds, and GitHub Issues/Boards to plan the episode backlog.
+He uses GitHub to version control the site's source code, GitHub Actions to build and deploy the site to Azure and other clouds, and GitHub Issues/Boards to plan the episode backlog.
 In this session, we'll explore how GitHub can be used to deploy your own workloads to Azure.